Pos+Abilities

 COVID-19 response and return to service

-In late March, much like the rest of the world, Tanzanians became concerned about the risk of COVID-19 and a number of our local partners made the difficult decision to temporarily close their rehabilitation clinics.
-This was done to protect staff and patients, but also to allow for the reallocation of staff and physical facilities to an anticipated increase in COVID 19 cases.
-As a consequence, we paused our volunteer program overseas and launched an online learning program in clinical kinesiology.
-It has been received with great interest by clinical staff in Tanzania.
-Since 2024, we have been welcoming volunteers back to the clinics..
-If you are interested in an opportunity, we invite you to email.
-Preparing for the trip takes time and orientation, which we can do now.
+In late March of 2020, much like the rest of the world, Tanzanians became concerned about the risk of COVID-19 and a number of our local partners made the difficult decision to temporarily close their rehabilitation clinics.
+This was done to protect staff and patients, but also to allow for the reallocation of staff and physical facilities to deal with an anticipated increase in COVID 19 cases.
+As a consequence, we paused our volunteer program overseas and launched an online learning program in clinical kinesiology to ensure that our local Tanzania staff we quite capable of carrying our our important work.
+Since 2024, we have been welcoming volunteers back to the clinics.
+If you are interested in an opportunity, we invite you to email us.
+Preparing for the trip takes time and orientation, and we are eager to assist volunteers with this process.
+If you are a health care practitioner looking for a rewarding opportunity, please consider working with us.

 Contact us